Privacy Policy

 dinnerHQ is based in the United States.
 When you access our services from the European Economic Area (EEA), United Kingdom, or Switzerland, your personal data is transferred to the US.

-Request Documentation: For complete details on our data processing practices, Standard Contractual Clauses, and Sub-Processors, see our Data Processing Agreement (DPA).
+Request Documentation: For more details on our data processing practices, international transfer safeguards, and key service providers, see our Data Processing and Transfer Addendum.
 You can also request a copy by emailing [email protected] (GDPR Article 46(2)(c) right to information about safeguards).

 If you object to international data transfers, you may choose not to use our services.
 We cannot provide our services without transferring data to US-based processors.
 However, where technically feasible, we can accommodate requests to store your data on EU servers — email [email protected] to request EU-based hosting options.